Seoul City Hall WFC

-Seoul City Women's Football Club (서울 시청 아마조네스 여자 축구단), also known as Seoul City Amazones or Seoul City Hall, is a South Korean women's football club based in Seoul.
+Seoul City Amazones Women's Football Club (서울 시청 아마조네스 여자 축구단), also known as Seoul City Hall WFC, is a South Korean women's football club based in Seoul.
 The club competes in the WK League, the top division of women's football in South Korea, and plays its home games at the auxiliary pitch of the Seoul World Cup Stadium.

 History

 In 2003, the Seoul Metropolitan Government announced its plans to establish a professional men's football club and a women's works football club the following year.
-Seoul City Hall W.F.C. was formally founded in February 2004 with a squad of 22 players, including nine members of the South Korean national women's team at the time.
+Seoul City Hall WFC was formally founded in February 2004 with a squad of 22 players, including nine members of the South Korean national women's team at the time.
 The club's first manager was Seo Jung-ho.
 The club won its first tournament in September 2004, beating INI Steel and Daekyo Kangaroos to the top spot in the league-format Unification Cup.
 The club was one of the founding members of the WK League in 2009.

-Seoul WFC was at the centre of a controversy in 2013 when representatives of the other six clubs in the WK League claimed that striker Park Eun-sun was male and threatened to boycott the league if Park did not undergo a gender verification test.
+Seoul was at the centre of a controversy in 2013 when representatives of the other six clubs in the WK League claimed that striker Park Eun-sun was male and threatened to boycott the league if Park did not undergo a gender verification test.
 The club stood by Park, accusing their rivals of violating her human rights and suggesting the allegations were merely a ploy to gain a competitive advantage by keeping Park out of the league, who had scored 19 goals in 22 games.
 Although the National Human Rights Commission advised the Korea Football Association to punish the coaches of the other teams, neither the KFA nor the WK League acted on the recommendations, and as a result, Park left Seoul to join FC Rossiyanka.